 Why Build Home Equity?

 Building home equity is important because it gives the homeowner the opportunity to convert that equity into cash when the need arises.
-This is commonly done when a home is sold, but the equity in a home can also be tapped into through the use of a home equity loan, which might allow the homeowner to tap the value of their home while still living there.
+This is commonly done when a home is sold.
+But the equity in a home can also be important when taking out a home equity loan, which could allow the homeowner to use the value of their home while still living there.

 Researching and understanding all of the risks involved with loans that use a home as collateral, including that it could be lost if the loan is not paid back, is important before considering this option.